jaquobia/sbi/README.md

 ```
 If an executable has a required assets pak/folder other than the vanilla assets, then add `"custom_assets": "path/to/asset/containing/dir/relative/to/bin"`.
 If an executable has a required library such as steam_api and it is NOT beside the executable, then add `"ld_path": "path/to/ld/containing/dir/relative/to/bin"`.
-(All required libraries are expected to be in a single folder, might change in the future as well as the required relative paths)
+(All required libraries are expected to be in a single folder, this might change in the future as well as the required relative paths)
 Example:
 ```json
 {